Nunes: From Truth Social to the President's Intelligence Advisory Committee

 During the Russia hoax, as the walls were famously closing in on me, I was using Twitter and Facebook and

-And so as my podcast, you know, this was when podcasts were, were new, Victor, you didn't even have yours at the time.
+And so as my podcast, you know, and this was when podcasts were were new, Victor, you didn't even have yours at the time.

-and when I when when YouTube began censoring me I just looked around and my team we just looked around look let's just find a company anywhere that won't censor me that has you know similar capabilities to YouTube that at least if people go to the you know go to the the you know sign up for the
+when YouTube began censoring me, I just looked around and my team, we just looked around, let's just find a company anywhere that won't censor me, that has similar capabilities to YouTube, that at least if people go to the, you know, go to the, the, you know sign up for the

-for my to follow me they'll actually get my information or they'll you know search me and find me because you couldn't find it on YouTube.
+for my to follow me they'll actually get my information or they'll be able to you know search me and find me because you couldn't find it on YouTube so I was on parlor uh I went to Rumble it was it was me and funny animal videos in 2020 that was it

-And that's when I, and I had seen the same type of thing on Parlor, where I quickly surpassed my followers on
+and within after my third episode three weeks I had 40,000 followers after three months I had 400,000 followers and that's when I and I had seen the same type of thing on parlor where I quickly surpassed my followers on

 Instagram, Facebook,